mozilla/anodejsholidayseason/taming_configurations_with_node-convict.md

 The information is more or less the same, but encoded in the schema.
 Since all of the information is encoded in the schema, we can export it and display it in an easier to read format, and we can use it for validation.
 This declarative approach is what helps convict be more robust and collaborator friendly.

-# What's in a schema
+# What's in a Schema
  You'll notice four possible properties for each setting – each aiding in our goal of a more robust and easily digestible configuration.

 * **Type information**: the `format` property specifies either a built-in convict format (`ipaddress`, `port`, `int`, etc.), or it can be a function to check a custom format.
 During validation, if a format check fails it will be added to the error report.